-Our study was a controlled experiment, where 22 participants were shown 16 web pages (a mix of 8 legitimate and 8 phishing pages) in randomized order across two phases.
-In the first phase, subjects were merely asked to classify how "safe" each page appeared to be.
-In the second phase, they repeated the exercise except this time they were told to focus on the address bar area.
+Our study was a controlled experiment.
+22 participants were shown 16 web pages (8 legitimate and 8 phishing pages) in randomized order1 across two phases.
+In phase 1, subjects were merely asked to classify how "safe" each page appeared to be.
+Phase 2 repeated the exercise, except this time they were told to focus on the address bar area.